JacobArchambault/DotNetBox/README.md

 ## Required dependencies
 To run this script, you'll need to have a development environment with bash, Toolbx, and Podman installed.

+## Primer on Kate
+An earlier version of this toolbox used [VSCodium](https://vscodium.com/), a free/libre open-source version of Microsoft's Visual Studio code with Microsoft's telemetry and proprietary components removed.
+The resulting toolbox, however, ran sluggishly on more lightweight laptops, causing running applications to frequently freeze.
+Kate is much more lightweight - as one indicator, the combined Red Hat Package Manager (rpm) package size for the `kate` and `kate-plugins` projects is around 30 MiB, while that for VSCodium is currently around 150.
+The resulting toolbox runs much more smoothly, while still including all the basic requirements for a solid IDE experience - a project directory side panel, an integrated terminal, git support, and language server protocol (lsp) integration for C# language development.

 ## Primer on Toolbx and containerized development environments
 [Toolbx](https://github.com/containers/toolbox/) is a project for building containerized development environments built on OCI compliant technologies including Podman and Buildah.
 It comes pre-installed on Linux Fedora workstations, and is an integral part of developing on Silverblue, Fedora's atomic desktop variant.